African wedgefish

 The African wedgefish, guitarra, Lubbert's guitarfish, or spikenose wedgefish (Rhynchobatus luebberti) is a species of fish in the Rhinidae family.
 It is the only species in its genus to occur in the East Atlantic.

 Etymology

-The fish is named in honor of Hans Julius Lübbert (1870-1951), a German fisheries inspector.
+The fish is named in honor of Hans Julius Lübbert (1870–1951), a German fisheries inspector.

-Taxonomy

 Description

 African wedgefish have a pale olive-brown or olive-grey color with white spots spread across their back.
 The edges of their fins are sometimes paler in color.
 They have a cluster of three black marks on each side of a ridge that runs along their back.
 Another dark mark can be found each one of these marks.
 The area around each fish's eye is lighter, reminiscent of a mask.
 The fish have ridges near their front that possess a row of thorns.

 The African wedgefish has a maximum total length of about 3 m (9.8 ft), but are usually 1.5 m (4.9 ft) long.
-They have 172-176 free vertebral centra.
+They have 172–176 free vertebral centra.